Oatsinthepine/Project4/README.md

-# Project4
+# Project4 Group 2

-This repo is for project 4

-## Topic (Health): Brain Tumor Detection using tensorflow CNN
+## Topic (Health): Brain Tumor classification and detection using deep-learning models

-This project is aiming for constructing a deep-neural network model using CNN to detect brain tumor.
+This project is aiming for finding the best performing model to classifiy different types of brain tumors by using different deep-learning models.
+Also the best perfroming model will be used to be deployed on Flask server (localhost) for users to test by uploading the image files, and model will returns per predictions

+Team members:

+- Ziyue Zhou
+    * Group Leader: Responsible for cnn model building, training & optimisation, Flask app build, making slide

+- Kenneth Le
+    * Contributor: Responsible for Xception model training & optimisation, assist Flask app build, making slide

+- Singh Rakhi
+    * Contributor: Responsible for ResNet50 model training & optimisation, model history plotting for the whole group, making slide

+- Huang Yuqi
+    * Contributor: Responsible for U-NET model (classifcation & segementation) training & optimisation, making slide

+- Eric Tran
+    * Contributor: Testing deep-learning models in different method, making slides

 The data source is from Kaggle website `Brain Tumor Classification MRI`.

+## Approach for the project

-The approach for the project are divided in the steps below:
+The approach for the project are listed in the steps below:

 * Download the source image data from the kaggle url.
-Perfrom train/test data resize due to large original data size.
-Considering the time limitation this project will limit the number of data used for training the model.

-* Model building and training.
-Which include hyperparameter tunning and model saving in h5 format.
+Perfroming data preprocessing (which include data loading, resizing, rescaling, normalising, augumenting) for the train/test/validate splited data subset.

+* Deep-learning model building and training from the preprocessed training data.
+Testing and evaluating the model performance against the testing dataset.

+* Next is model optimisation, start from simple approach including increase more epochs, adjust learning rate, add schedular, checkpoint & callbacks.
+Then re-evaluate performance.
+Then try advanced optimisation methods like Keras-tuner and hyperparameter tunning.
+Saving the best performing model in h5 format.

-* Hosting trained model using Flask and construct a simple user interface that enable users to upload random brain MRI picture, then the model will predict and give users some prediction based on the image provided.
+* Hosting the best performing model using Flask, and construct a simple user interface that enable users to upload sample brain MRI image to test by themselves, the model will predict and give users predictions based on the image provided.

-## New knowledege required for this project:
+## Instructions for using the project

-First we need to learn CNN and it's structure.
-Also Keras provide some pre-training model specifically for image classification. e.g: Xception,SVC, HOG, VGG16, VGG19 etc.

-Then when tunning, consider Keras-tuner.
-Save the history and all the hyperparameters, convert the training loss, accuracy etc into a pd.Dataframe for comparison.
+To see each model's training & optimising details, go to the folder named per group member. it contains all source files and scripts for per model training.
+To test the best performing model and experience the prediction using webpage interface.
+Please use git pull / or download the flask_apps folder to your local.
+Then, please run the app.py file via `flask run` to start the server.
+Then follow the instruction given in the script to access the predict.html webpage to uplaod images and see the test prediction.

 ## Data Source:

 Bhuvaji, S. Kadam, A. Bhumkar, P. Dedge, D. Chakrabarty, N. Kanchan, S. (2020).
 Brain Tumor Classification (MRI) [Data set].
 Kaggle. <https://doi.org/10.34740/KAGGLE/DSV/1183165>

+## References

+Deploy Keras Neural Network to Flask Web Service, deeplizard, <https://www.youtube.com/watch?v=SI1hVGvbbZ4&list=PLZbbT5o_s2xr34kj-vyrIXzvUJsG3z5S_>

+Create CNN Model and Optimize using Keras Tuner, Krish Naik, <https://www.youtube.com/watch?v=OzLAdpqm35E&t=639s>

+What are Callbacks, Checkpoints and Early Stopping in deep learning (Keras and TensorFlow), DigitalSreeni, <https://www.youtube.com/watch?v=wkwtIeq9Ljo>